 Learning Theory and Programming Features

-Now imagine that you have a variety of contests or games that are all at least average in appeal.
-Maybe you have five games that you play each game once a week.
+Now imagine a variety of contests, promotions, features, or games on a show.
+Maybe there are five games rotating once a week.
 How long does it take to get traction?

-- Fans tuning in 3 days per week (above average) learn it in about 17 weeks…again, if they catch you in the right quarter hours every time.
+- Fans tuning in 3 days per week (above average) learn it in about 17 weeks…again, if they catch the right quarter hours every time.

-- If they tune in 2 days per week (just below average), it’s almost 20 weeks.
+- If they tune in 2 days per week (the P1 average), it takes 20 weeks.

-Note that this is assuming you play the game at the same time, as listeners tend to be habitual, pattern listeners.
-If you rotate the game through different quarter hours and hours, it’s unlikely it will ever become familiar.
+Note that this is assuming the game is played at the same time, as listeners tend to be habitual.
+Rotating the game through different quarter-hours will prevent the game from ever becoming popular.

 The Mind Clutter Effect

 Add to that the mind clutter of managing so many different elements.
 The competition for attention adds another barrier to listener understanding.
-That’s why you should grow a show by adding one element at a time.
+That’s why shows should grow one element at a time.
 Put it in place, establish it, promote it and become known for it.
 Then add something new.

-You may argue that your show becomes redundant by scheduling the same features at the same time every day.
-That’s a valid point only if the feature isn’t very good.
-That’s another reason to be selective and do fewer things better.
+You may argue that a show becomes redundant by scheduling the same features at the same time every day.
+That’s a valid point only if the feature isn’t good.
+That’s another reason to be selective.

-If it’s really a hit, you won’t be able to burn it out.
-One client has been running a benchmark feature four times each morning for more than 7 years.
+It’s hard to burn out hit material.
+One client has been running a benchmark feature four times each morning for more than 14 years.
 It’s the strongest, most identifiable part of the show.
 It’s just now starting to show fatigue in research.

-Worry about burn in, not burn out.
+The point: Worry about burn-in, not burn out.
 Great features can run for years.
 If and when fatigue sets in, start a new feature!

 A friend of mine is a personal trainer.
-Every time a new client comes in for a first time consultation, they are asked what they want to achieve.
-Usually, the client wants to lose a few pounds, firm up their legs or butt or just “look better”.
+Every time a new client comes in for a first-time consultation, they are asked what they want to achieve.
+Usually, the client wants to lose a few pounds, firm their legs or butt or just “look better”.

-Concentration of force is a real thing.
-If you watch for it, you’ll see it everywhere.
+The Concentration of Force is a real thing.
 Don’t you think it’s time to apply it to your radio show?